Side Effects of The Abortion Pill

 What is mifepristone?

 Mifepristone is a drug that is approved by the FDA to block the pregnancy hormone, progesterone, from reaching the uterus, where your pregnancy is located.
 (Unless in the case of an ectopic pregnancy, which an ultrasound can rule out).
+This causes the lining of your uterus to thin and the pregnancy to detach.

-The abortion pill, mifepristone is also called Plan C, RU486, a medication abortion, or a chemical abortion.
+The abortion pill, mifepristone is also called Plan C, RU486, mifeprex, a medication abortion, or a chemical abortion.

 It is generally deemed safe for use through the first 10 weeks of pregnancy, though the further along a pregnancy is, the more likely you are to have complications.